A Learnable Prior Improves Inverse Tumor Growth Modeling: Introduction

-Radiotherapy represents a central pillar in brain tumor treatment, as it can be used as a primary treatment, adjuvant treatment, or palliative treatment to improve quality of life.
+Radiotherapy represents a central pillar in brain tumor treatment.
 The goal of radiation therapy for brain tumors is striking a delicate balance between delivering an effective dose of radiation to the tumor and minimizing damage to surrounding healthy brain tissue.

-Current glioblastoma radiation therapy planning predominantly relies on MR and CT imaging, with the clinical target volume (CTV) defined as a uniform 15 mm margin around the resection cavity plus T1 contrast-enhancing tumor (GTV) to account for the diffuse infiltration of tumor cells into the surrounding brain \cite{niyazi2023estro}.
+Current glioblastoma radiation therapy planning predominantly relies on MR and CT imaging, with the clinical target volume defined as a uniform 15 mm margin around the resection cavity plus T1 contrast-enhancing tumor \cite{niyazi2023estro}.
 While this approach aims to address the diffuse spread, it lacks true patient individualization due to its uniformity.
 Imaging-based individualization of radiotherapy promises to meet the need for more effective therapy.